-- Indicates that whenever the specified COBOL-word is used, the 0086 informational message is issued. - 1 Indicates that the specified COBOL-word can be used once.
+- 0 Indicates that whenever the specified COBOL-word is used, the 0086 informational message is issued if the FLAGSTD compiler option is in effect. - 1 Indicates that the specified COBOL-word can be used once.
 If it is used more than once, informational message 0195 is issued.